Yasasvani/Data-Science-Assignments/Assignment_17/README.md

 ## Contributing

-Contributions to this project are welcome.
+Contributions to this assignment are welcome.
 Please feel free to submit pull requests or open issues.

 ## License